sara-nl/griddocs/source/Pages/Service/system_specifications/gina_specs.rst

 Gina specifications
 *******************

-Gina is the Grid cluster at SURFsara; currently all the servers are located at the Vancis B.V. datacenter divided over two rooms.
+Gina is the Grid cluster at SURFsara; currently all the servers are located at the Digital Realty datacenter.
 After different tenders these servers belong to different brands (Dell & Fujitsu).
 Three service nodes are used to host virtual machines for different purposes (creamces, monitoring, installation, dns servers...).
 All the worker nodes are installed on physical nodes.

 This page describes the specifications for the Gina Grid cluster at SURFsara: